kundajelab/bpnet/README.md

 This step allows one to get a list of sequence motifs that drive the signal in the studied experiment.

-Use the newer version of TF-modisco called modisco-lite to discover the motifs.
-Support to directly use modisco-lite from the BPNet repo will be added later.
-For now use: https://github.com/jmschrei/tfmodisco-lite
+Use the newer version of TF-modisco to discover the motifs.
+Support to directly use modisco from the BPNet repo will be added later.
+For now use: https://github.com/kundajelab/tfmodisco

 ```